OISF/suricata/doc/userguide/rules/prefilter-keywords.rst

 and more varied the better.
 For full details on how Suricata determines the fast pattern match, see :doc:`fast-pattern-explained`.

-Sometimes a signature writer concludes he wants Suricata to use another content than it does by default.
+Sometimes a signature writer concludes they want Suricata to use another content than it does by default.

 For instance::